 Who They Are: Tocabe is Denver and the U.S.’s only American Indian fast-casual eatery.
 Their ethos has always been one that supports the local community while offering American foods you sadly cannot find widely in America, though the food they’re serving is actually American.
 Via their app or online, you can order food for carry-out if you’re in the Denver area.
 Wild rice bowls, bison ribs, and wojapi (stewed berries) are all highlights of the menu and sourced from Indigenous food producers around the country.

 What To Buy: You’ve got to try the bison ribs ($12.85).
 The slow-cooked ribs are braised off bison stock and then glazed over a fire with a berry-based BBQ sauce.
 You’ll never go back to beef after you try these ribs.

 Who They Are: The Ute Nation has been controlling their massive bison population by sustainably culling the herd, which is great for anyone who loves the lean and nutrient-rich source of protein.
 The free-range bison lives off grass in the wilds of the Ute Nation and that’s basically it.
 No hormone injections.
 No feedlots.
 No unethical slaughterhouses.
 Plus, the bison herd offers a chance to get money flowing into the community via a natural resource that’s already there and in balance with nature.

-What To Buy: Get a 16-ounce package of Smoked Bison Jerky Sticks for $59.99.
+What To Buy: Get a 16-ounce package of Smoked Bison Jerky Sticks for $59.99 (COD only).